sonus21/rqueue/README.md

 ```

 #### ** Key points: **
+* A task would be retried without any further configuration

-Different types of task can be submitted on the same queue.
-Method arguments are handled automatically, as in above example even task of `Job` type can be executed by workers.
+* Method arguments are handled automatically, as in above example even task of `Job` type can be executed by workers.

 #### Demo Applications